If I have just 3 days there

 1. City tour : here are all places you can do in Ho Chi Minh city in one day! http://www.worldmatetravel.com/saigon-tours/saigon-city-tour.html

 2, Cu Chi tunnel and Cao Dai Temple

-3. Ben Tre Boat Tour almost 3 years ago
+3. Ben Tre Boat Tour about 3 years ago